Cappycot/nyx-bot/README.md

 ### To Do:

 - [x] Make repository
-- [x] Turn module system back to standard Discord cog system so I can not be stupid.
+- [x] Turn module system back to standard Discord cog system so I can not be stupid
 - [ ] Rewrite README.md
-- [ ] Turn the entire framework into an importable library.
+- [ ] Turn the entire framework into an importable library
+- [ ] Move unimportant cogs to another repository